Q&A: EU aims to bolster competitiveness through Clean Industrial Deal

 Why is the EU working on a Clean Industrial Deal?

 Across the board, Europe’s traditional industries, like steel and chemicals, and clean tech sectors, like heat pumps and wind power, are struggling.
 One issue for European businesses is that EU energy prices are considerably higher than in competing economies, like the United States and China.
 Meanwhile, geopolitical tensions are growing.
 The EU has slapped tariffs on Chinese electric vehicles.
-Meanwhile, Donald Trump’s re-election in the U.S. will potentially widen the gap between EU and U.S. energy prices and forces the EU to become more self-sufficient.
+Donald Trump’s return to power in the U.S. has also caused tensions between the two economic blocs and forces the EU to become more self-sufficient.

 There are also concerns that Europe is being outpaced in the clean tech race.
 China dominates clean tech production and much of the critical raw material supply needed for these technologies.
 The U.S.’ Inflation Reduction Act (IRA) also raised concerns, including that businesses would relocate to take advantage of the incentives offered.